NationalResearchCorporation/aws-swf-example/README.md

            - if we have a heads... trigger HeadsActivity
            - if we have a tails... trigger TailsActivity
            - If we don't have heads or tails... trigger FlipCoinActivity
-     - if workflow has been started and we don't have am activity results and no errors, trigger the first activity.
+     - if workflow has been started and we don't have an activity result and no errors, trigger the first activity.

 ##How to run it